 With electroless nickel hardening heat treatments, the adhesion of the coating to the base metal is also greatly improved.
 Even, in order to ensure adequate adhesion on nitrided or carbonitrided steels or stainless steels, heat treatment at temperatures above 260°C after nickel plating becomes necessary.

-Surface colouring
+Surface coloring

 Around a temperature of 270°C, electroless nickel tends to react with oxygen, creating yellow-gold haloes.
 The higher the temperature, the more the surface of electroless nickel can acquire blue-iridescent tints, due to light interference with the nanometric layers of nickel oxide that are formed, as happens when stainless steel is burnt with a flame.